 It’s not surprising that hiring for speed can become the main priority for any recruiter in this situation.
 Regardless of how strongly they support inclusive hiring, their primary goal is to fill the vacant seat.
 And recruiters who view hiring managers as their clients may feel the time crunch even more.

 Recruiters may abandon their organic sourcing funnel (candidate pools from job boards) and turn to aggressive sourcing tactics, referral programs, third-party recruiters, or diversity hacks.
-These are proven strategies for getting candidates into the hiring funnel, but they’re not good for creating a fair hiring process.
+These strategies don’t help create a fair hiring process.

 Also, repeatedly falling back on these tactics can leave your inclusive hiring effort dying on the vine.
 Is satisfying an immediate goal over a long-term goal really better for the organization?
 At this point, there’s enough research out there to quell that argument.